firozkhan18/react-project-generator-tool/docs/Java-Faqs.md

 ---

-### How to handle such situation if two functional interface have same default method and implement by single class.
+### How to handle such situation In Java, if a class implements two functional interfaces that have the same default methods.

 In Java, if a class implements two functional interfaces that have the same default method, a conflict arises because both default methods are inherited by the class, and the class will not know which one to choose.
 This results in a **compilation error**.